omnideconv/immunedeconv/CONTRIBUTING.md

 ### Documentation

-Documentation is essential for the users to correctly use our package, so please take a lot of care when writing documentation.
+Documentation is essential for the users to correctly use our packages, so please take a lot of care writing it.

 We use [roxygen2][] to build documentation from code comments.
 It automatically generates manual files (`.Rd`) and the `NAMESPACE` file that declares which external functions are used by the package.
 To learn more about roxygen2, please